Are you a finance and business-savvy person looking forward to becoming a registered tax agent? If yes, then this article is for you.

-A national Tax Practitioners Board that controls the registration of tax agents, tax advisers, and BAS agents
+A national Tax Practitioners Board controls the registration of tax agents, tax advisers, and BAS agents.

-A constituted Code of Professional Conduct that administers the personal and professional conduct of tax agents, tax advisers, and BAS agents.
-If any of these entities are found to violate the code of conduct, then they may be subjected to a broad range of disciplinary sanctions
+A constituted Code of Professional Conduct administers the personal and professional conduct of tax agents, tax advisers, and BAS agents.
+If these entities violate the code of conduct, they may be subjected to a broad range of disciplinary sanctions.

-A safe harbor is in place to protect taxpayers from organizational penalties on account of tax shortfall due to the acts of a registered agent
+A safe harbour is in place to protect taxpayers from administrative penalties on tax shortfall due to the acts of a registered agent.

-Visit the TPB website to know more details regarding the functioning of the tax agent services regime.
+Visit the TPB website to learn more details regarding the functioning of the tax agent services regime.

 9. Who Can Become A Registered Tax Agent?

-Under the TASA, if you are a sole practitioner, a company, or a partnership, then you can register as a tax agent.
+Under the TASA, if you are a sole practitioner, a company, or a partnership, you can register to become a tax agent.

-Association of trustees of unrestricted trusts can also register themselves as tax agent under the regime.
+Association of trustees of public trusts can also register themselves as a tax agent under the regime.

 10. What Are The Eligibility Requirements To Become A Registered Tax Agent?